rafhsilv/sparkify/README.md

 The primary objective of this project is to develop a machine learning model capable of accurately identifying churned users.

+## Libraries Used

+This project uses the following Python libraries:

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- scikit-learn
+- pyspark

 ## Results
 The winning model for churn prediction is a optimized logistic regression model that achieves an Accuracy of 0.88 and a F1 score of 0.87 on the test set.
 Remember that we are using a small sample data, the results can be different if we user the full dataset.